ldebritto/zmk-config/readme.md

 # Design principles

-This keymap was inspired by [Callum's layout for QMK](https://github.com/qmk/qmk_firmware/blob/master/users/callum/readme.md) and was conceived with these principles in mind:
+This 34 key keymap was inspired by [Callum's layout for QMK](https://github.com/qmk/qmk_firmware/blob/master/users/callum/readme.md) and was conceived with these principles in mind:

 01. **Every key should have one way to type it**
 02. **Avoid hold-taps for regular typing** to discourage holding keys and eliminate the chance of misfiring.
 	- An *excecption* was made to accomodate `GLOBE` at the `Z` key position.
-This allows me to trigger my window manager of choice ([Swish](https://highlyopinionated.co/swish/)) on macOS and iPadOS shortcuts that require this key.
+This allows me to trigger my window manager of choice on macOS ([Swish](https://highlyopinionated.co/swish/)) and to use iPadOS shortcuts that require this key.

 03. **Thumbs do all the regular layer changes**. `&numword`, toggling `NAV` for extended edits/mouse usage, and toggle of gaming layers are all made by combos.